solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 ---

-# Delving deeper
+# Delving Deeper

 ---

-If you would like to learn more about the case, then please continue; if not, how about you check out the other tutorials guides **(LINK TO BE ADDED)**.
+If you would like to learn more about the case, please continue; if not, how about you check out the [other tutorial guides](./more-tutorials/README.md).

 ---

-## Case structure
+## Case Structure

 The case follows the typical multi-region (e.g. as used by `chtMultiRegionSimpleFoam`) case structure: